 Physical Education has continued to have a high profile within the school, and is considered to be a thriving and successful department by students, staff, parents and the local community.
 Our aim is to provide opportunities for all students to develop a range of skills in an exciting and challenging environment.
 We believe that it is essential that students feels confident and at ease, allowing them to push themselves on to reaching higher feats and being willing to take appropriate risks to get there.
 We aim to foster personal responsibility within our students, equip them with lifelong skills that they will transfer into their everyday lives, and give them the opportunity to develop into healthy, active citizens in the future.
 We aim to provide opportunities in an enthusiastic and enjoyable environment, while offering the opportunities for progress along the pathway to excellence for our more talented students.

-At present there are 4 full time and 1 part time members of staff in the department.
-In addition we have two PE technicians.
+At present there are 4 full time and 2 part time members of staff in the department.
+In addition we have a PE technician.
 The department has continued to develop with a consistent approach with little staff changeover in recent years.
-The head of department is now in their sixth year of office, having taught within the school for the last 14 years.
-We have a resident Dance Specialist who has worked within the department for 8 years.
+The head of department is now in their eigth year of office, having taught within the school for the last 16 years.
+We have a resident Dance Specialist who has worked within the department for 10 years.
 She holds a responsibility for dance within the school which includes responsibility for the following; Key Stage 3 and 4, AS, A2 and GCSE Dance.
 Alongside this she leads an extensive dance extra curricular programme, theatre trips, professional dance workshops, dance trip and the annual dance show.

 All staff make use of the wealth of facilities available in the PE department which includes; Outdoor facilities now include a floodlit synthetic hockey pitch which converts to 8 tennis courts, and 3 netball courts - also floodlit - which convert to 3 tennis courts.
 The field houses a 400m grass track, the centre of which accommodates other games such as rounders, golf and tag rugby.
 Indoor facilities include a 4-badminton court sports hall which opened in February 2005, and a recently refurbished gym.
 The gym has a sprung floor and a range of gymnastic equipment; we also have three large wheeled dance mirrors.
 We are also fortunate enough to have a 19 station fitness gym which opened in September 2005.
-This year we have also been extremely fortunate to gain a theoretical teaching room, this has its own interactive white board.
+We also have a theoretical teaching room, this has its own interactive white board.
 Having a base for the theoretical examination classes helps to further improve the profile of PE as an examination subject.

 We achieve outstanding exam results in both GCSE and A level Physical Education and follow the AQA syllabus in both.
 The A2 results are often exceptional, our recent results showed 60% of students achieving an A and 100% achieving A/B. The AS results in PE were also exceptional, 69% of students achieved an A grade, 81% achieved A/B and 100% achieved A-C. The GCSE target is for all Year 11 students to achieve 100% A-B, often this target is surpassed.
 Many students continue studying Sport Science at some of the top universities such as Loughborough, Birmingham, Exeter and Bath.